SAFe Roam Board

-Document and assess project risks honestly and transparently.
+Document and assess project risks honestly and transparently by using a ROAM board for risk management in SAFe.

 The underlying principles of SAFe (Scaled Agile Framework) are: